-When a new student enrols at Gladstone Park Secondary College who is at risk of anaphylaxis, the Principal will develop an interim plan in consultation with the student's parents and ensure that appropriate staff are trained and briefed as soon as possible.
+When a new student enrols at GPSC who is at risk of anaphylaxis, the Principal will develop an interim plan in consultation with the student's parents and ensure that appropriate staff are trained and briefed as soon as possible.

-A record of staff training courses and briefings will be maintained in the general office.
+A record of staff training courses and briefings will be maintained at the General Office.